 Blocking malicious URLs

 Sophos Home Premium includes a simple web protection layer which aims to keep you safe from dangerous websites.
+That's great, but beware, it only works with the most common browsers (Chrome, Firefox, Edge, Safari, Internet Explorer.)

 The app didn't falsely flag any websites during testing, but if that happens to you, there's no 'let me in anyway' button or other quick way to bypass Sophos and load the page.